Democratic Rally: 1993–2003: Clerides Presidency of Cyprus

 During his first five-year term, Clerides lost the support of his coalition partner, DIKO, which instead backed his opponent, Georgios Iacovou, in the 1998 presidential election.
 Despite being supported by both AKEL and DIKO, Iacovou lost the election, with Clerides winning a second term with 50.8% of the vote in the second round.
 Although Clerides aimed to create an all-party government, AKEL and DIKO strongly opposed his invitation and positioned themselves as "strong opposition" parties.
 After discussions with multiple party leaders, a coalition government was formed between DISY, EDEK and United Democrats (EDI).

 During 1997–1998, Clerides' government made the decision to acquire Russian-made S-300 missile systems, heightening tensions with Turkey, which threatened military action in response.
 The crisis ended in December 1998 when Cyprus relocated the missiles to Greece.
 The so-called Cypriot S-300 crisis led to the dissolution of the coalition government, leaving only DISY and EDI remaining in the coalition.

 During his second term, Clerides actively pursued Cyprus's admission to the European Union, engaging in numerous official accession talks.

 Clerides had announced that he would not seek re-election for a third term.
-However, on January 3, 2003, he urged Cypriots to grant him an additional 16-month term to pursue a reunification deal with the self-proclaimed Northern Cyprus.
+However, on January 3, 2003, he urged Cypriots to grant him an additional 16-month term to pursue a reunification deal with Northern Cyprus.
 Clerides called on other candidates to support him and form a national unity government to achieve this goal; however, his opponents did not agree to his proposal.

 2003: A fragmented presidential bid

-In the 2003 presidential election, Glafcos Clerides sought an additional 16-month term to pursue a reunification deal.
-Although he had the official support of his party, a notable former DISY MP and Attorney General of Cyprus, Alecos Markides, opposed Clerides' candidacy and ran independently in the election.
+In the 2003 presidential election, Clerides sought an additional 16-month term to pursue a reunification deal.
+Although he had the official support of his party, a notable former DISY MP and Attorney General, Alecos Markides, opposed Clerides' candidacy and ran independently in the election.
 Markides garnered significant support from within DISY, including backing from 5 of the 19 DISY MPs, and secured 6.6% of the vote.
 Clerides received 38.8% in the first round, while Tassos Papadopoulos, supported by DIKO and AKEL, won the election outright with 51.5% of the vote, making DISY the official opposition.

 Following the election results, DISY President Nicos Anastasiades immediately expelled the five MPs who had supported Markides from the party's registry.
 These MPs included Demetris Syllouris, Prodromos Prodromou, Riccos Erotokritou, Eleni Vrahimi, and Sofoklis Hatziyiannis.
 Anastasiades strongly criticised them for undermining Clerides' candidacy and contributing to the party's electoral defeat.
 The five expelled members condemned Anastasiades' action and demanded his resignation, warning of a "civil war" within the party.